Skip to Content

 1. Uber/Lyft

 As with all passenger vehicles, you’ll need a car seat or booster for kids under the age of 8 as required by California law.
-There is no “Uber Car Seat” option in Southern California like a few other US cities offer.
-You must bring your own.
+Practically speaking, that means you really must bring your own car seat.

-And as of fall 2019, an even bigger ride-sharing change for Disneyland travelers came to LAX.
-LAX now requires that arriving passengers take a shuttle to a parking lot near Terminal 1 (LAX-it) in order to catch a ride on Uber and Lyft.
-This step adds 15-30 or more minutes after arriving at LAX.
+LAX makes ride-share passengers jump through the most hoops of all.
+Arriving passengers must take a shuttle to a parking lot near Terminal 1 to the LAX-it transportation hub in order to catch a ride on Uber and Lyft (Uber and Lyft Black can still pick up on the outer curb at Arrivals).
+This step adds 15-20 minutes or more after arriving at LAX.
 Families with a lot of luggage or kids of stroller age or anyone with mobility issues should consider carefully whether this is a convenient option.
-Ride-sharing services are able to drop off curbside at LAX at least.
+Ride-sharing services are able to drop off curbside for departing flights at LAX at least.

 2. Shared Shuttles

 There used to be numerous shuttle companies operating in the LA area that offered flat rate transportation from area airports to your Disneyland hotel.
-Quite a few of them shuttered during the 2020 closures.
+Quite a few of them shuttered in 2020.
 Quite a few others pivoted from offering shared vehicles and are instead operating more like executive car services.

 Regardless of the vehicle used (sedans or 15 passenger vans), you’ll need a car seat for your little ones if you use them just like you would in ride-sharing vehicles or rental cars.
-Here is the pricing of a few of these companies to and from the Grand Californian Hotel as of December 2022:
+Here is some sample pricing of a few of these companies to and from the Grand Californian Hotel as of February 2025:

 The advantage of shuttles has traditionally been cheaper pricing, especially for solo travelers.
-For families, the cost of multiple people often canceled out any savings, and made a ride-sharing service more economical.
-Compare prices carefully.
+For families, however, the cost of multiple people often cancels out any savings makes a ride-sharing service more economical.
+Compare prices carefully for your party size.

 3. Executive Sedan, Car, or Limo Services